Chicken Pomodoro Recipe

 How To Make Pomodoro Chicken

-Step One: Heat oil over medium-high.
+Step One: Heat oil in a large skillet over medium-high heat.
 Sprinkle the chicken with salt and pepper.

 Step Two: Add the chicken to the skillet.
-Cook for 3 minutes.
+Cook for 3 minutes on each side until golden brown.

 Step Three: Flip and add the garlic to the pan between the chicken breasts.
 Cook for 2 minutes.

 Step Four: Add the tomatoes.
-Cook until the chicken is 160 when checked with an internal thermometer.
+Cook until the internal temperature of the chicken is 160 when checked with an internal thermometer.

-Step Five: Remove the chicken to a serving platter.
-Cook the tomatoes until they begin to break down, another 4-5 minutes.
+Step Five: Remove the cooked chicken to a serving platter.
+Cook the tomatoes until they begin to break down into pomodoro sauce, another 4-5 minutes.
 Pour over the chicken.
 Serve the Pomodoro chicken immediately.

 Variations

-Add pasta - If you really want to kick up the texture of the dish, you can cook and mix it with some angel hair pasta or another type of al dente noodles.
-This will add to the overall carbohydrates of the dish but is a great option.
+Add pasta – If you really want to kick up the texture of the dish, you can cook and mix it with some angel hair pasta or another type of al dente noodles.
+I suggest par-cooking them and then adding them to the pan with the chicken and a splash of chicken broth to finish cooking.
 For a low carb option choose hearts of palm noodles instead.

 Canned tomatoes – In a pinch, canned tomatoes will work for this recipe, but fresh is always best.
 If you want to use canned choose a high-quality tomato such as San Marzano.